-1. COMPANIONS ON THE JOURNEY
+I. COMPANIONS ON THE JOURNEY

-- Listening and sharing as a diverse people of one faith creates a sense of connection; internal divisions arise when we label Catholics (liberal, conservative, progressive, traditionalist).
+Listening and sharing as a diverse people of one faith creates a sense of connection; internal divisions arise when we label Catholics (liberal, conservative, progressive, traditionalist).
 We must: i.
 Recognise ourselves as one people; ii.
 Find ways to embrace and critically examine a diversity of views; iii.
 Expect differences and uncertainty; iv.
 Put aside "culture, liturgical, theological and class" wars to emphasize gentleness, compassion, and trust; iv.
-Go to where we are most uncomfortable, meet people where they are and journey with them. - An atmosphere of welcome, curiosity and joy must pervade responses to those approaching or returning to the Church.
+Go to where we are most uncomfortable, meet people where they are and journey with them.

+An atmosphere of welcome, curiosity and joy must pervade responses to those approaching or returning to the Church.
 We must: i.
-Be more inclusive of a broad range of people in need and be devoted to alleviating their suffering2; ii.
+Be more inclusive of a broad range of people in need and be devoted to responding to their differing and specific needs and alleviating their suffering; ii.
 Place greater emphasis on advocacy and service to marginalized, silenced, and erased people among us and be open to being evangelized by them so that we live out Gospel values via pastoral and spiritual support initiatives; iii.
 More accurately represent the cross section of society, respect differences, seek those things which unite us while always being faithful to the scriptures and to Church teaching and Tradition.